jamesunger/ipboh/README.md

 IPFS Bag of Holding
 ===================

 This is a POC to play around with IPFS.
 It runs a server in memory on one node and clients connect to list file entries and download them.
+There is nothing here that IPFS doesn't do (better), but this allows convenient (read: download, run) access to arbitrary files and integrates OpenPGP encryption.

 I wanted to learn IPFS and have always wanted a simple tool that works anywhere to efficiently save/store arbitrary files with PGP support.

-The goal of this project is a convenient (read: download, use) tool that gives trivial shell integrated access to arbitrary files on arbitrary boxes.

 To run the server, somewhere:
 ```